The Miss Indian America Pageant in Sheridan, Wyoming

-Click here to hear an audio recording of some of the remarks at the Sheridan WYO Rodeo in 1953 when the Freedoms Foundation of Valley Forge, Pa. presented the community of Sheridan with a George Washington medal for promoting “better understanding between American Indian and white races.”
-Remarks, some of them faint, begin at 10:15.
-Lucy Yellowmule’s brief remarks begin at 22:17.
-Assistant Secretary of the Interior Felix Wormser’s remarks begin at 22:47.
+- Click here to hear an audio recording of Lucy Yellowmuel's brief remarks at the Sheridan WYO Rodeo in 1953 when the Freedoms Foundation of Valley Forge, Pa. presented the community of Sheridan with a George Washington medal for promoting “better understanding between American Indian and white races.”

 Sheridan (WY) Press, July 21, 1951.

 Margo Real Bird was the 1950 Crow Fair rodeo queen, and was sponsored by the Crow Fair Rodeo committee.
 Real Bird’s brother Jim Real Bird was president of the Crow Roping Club, which had sponsored Lucy Yellowmule’s entry.
 “Crow Princesses Out For Queen,” Sheridan (WY) Press, July 21, 1951.